What should I expect at my appointment?

 Preparing for a Telemedicine Video Visit

 - We are using Doximity for Telehealth visits.
 You will receive a text message to your cell phone to join your appointment.
-This text must go your cell phone unfortunately at this time it cannot be used on your iPad or other tablet.
+This text must go to your cell phone and unfortunately at this time it cannot be used on your iPad or other tablet.
 Clicking here will take you to an overview of this process.

 - We will try to call as close to the scheduled time as possible so please be in a safe and private location with good reception, good lighting and no distractions.
 Please have a flashlight available if you have a symptom your provider will need to assess over video (such as a rash or sore throat).